-Thanks to Those Who Have Helped Conserve Our Wildlife for 75 Years It's Your Nature!
+Thanks for Helping Conserve Our Wildlife for 75 Years

 Most Michigan residents know the Department of Natural Resources is responsible for things like fish and wildlife management, hunting and fishing regulations, and habitat protection, but many don't know where the funding for these efforts comes from.
 You may assume that your tax dollars fund the DNR's conservation work, but in reality, only about 5 percent of the DNR's funding comes from General Fund (tax) dollars.
 For the last 75 years, the protection, preservation and management of Michigan's natural resources have been primarily funded by the people who hunt and fish through their purchase of equipment and licenses.

 How do hunters and anglers help fund conservation in Michigan?

 Consistent Conservation Funding = Healthier Fish and Wildlife Populations and HabitatIf you're a hunter or angler, have bought a license or hunting/fishing equipment, thank you for investing in Michigan's wildlife!
 If you know a hunter or angler, pass on this message and thank them for everything they have done for conservation in Michigan.

 Healthier Fish and Wildlife Populations and Habitat = Better Outdoor Recreation

 Better Outdoor Recreation = Stronger, More Vital Michigan

 75 Years of Wildlife and Sport Fish Restoration